iloveponies/120-hour-epic-sax-marathon/training-day.markdown

 This is a namespace definition.
 It tells us that the code in this file belongs to the namespace `training-day`.
-There are no dots in the namespace name as there are no directories under `src`, just the lonely file `training_day.clj`.
+There are no dots in the namespace identifier as there are no directories under `src`, just the lonely file `training_day.clj`.

 <alert>

 See how the namespace is called `training-day`, while the file is `training_day.clj`?
 This is intentional.
-If a namespace name has a hyphen, the corresponding filename should have an underscore.
+If a namespace identifier has a hyphen, the corresponding filename should have an underscore.

 </alert>